-P.ADMIN.PASSWORD

-To restrict access to administrative tasks, the Device Administrator Password will be set in the evaluated configuration so that it is required to perform security-relevant actions through the EWS and at the Control Panel.
+Organizational security policy Description P.ADMIN.PASSWORD To restrict access to administrative tasks, the Device Administrator Password will be set in the evaluated configuration so that it is required to perform security-relevant actions through the EWS and at the Control Panel.

-P.USERNAME.CHARACTER\SET

-To prevent ambiguous user names in the TOE's audit trail, the user names of the LDAP and Windows Sign In users must only contain ASCII printable characters except for the double quote (22 hex) and single quote (27 hex) characters (i.e., allowed ASCII characters in hexadecimal: 20, 21, 23 - 26, 28 - 7E).
+Organizational security policy Description P.USERNAME.CHARACTER_SET To prevent ambiguous user names in the TOE's audit trail, the user names of the LDAP and Windows Sign In users must only contain ASCII printable characters except for the double quote (22 hex) and single quote (27 hex) characters (i.e., allowed ASCII characters in hexadecimal: 20, 21, 23 - 26, 28 - 7E).
+P.REMOTE_PANEL.DISALLOWED To preserve operational accountability and security, administrators must not use the Remote Control-Panel feature.

-P.REMOTE PANEL.DISALLOWED

-To preserve operational accountability and security, administrators must not use the Remote Control-Panel feature.